ob-d/TRUE.Name.Of.God/readme.md

     without translation BUT
     THERE is much MORE to it
     THIS PURGE mind control:
-    by REVERSE the TRUE meaning
+    by use the TRUE meaning
     ---
     STATUS developement
     I M need harmonize .0 AND T